Regulatory, Pricing and Reimbursement

 Separate fees apply with respect to inspections conducted by the DKMA and for notification about prices.

-For companies that manufacture, import and distributes medical devices (as well as their EU representatives and stores specializing in medical devices), there are two applicable fees:
+For companies that manufacture, import and distribute medical devices (as well as their EU representatives and stores specializing in medical devices), there are two applicable fees:

 - Registration fee for manufacturers of class I devices, custom-made devices, in vitro diagnostic devices: DKK 1,159